dinner-group/cookbook/src/How-to-write-a-paper.md

     C. Include key equations and derivations.
     D. Identify the most pertinent literature.
     E. Add progressively more detail.
 Ultimately, each “bullet” should summarize the point of a paragraph in the paper in plain language.
 The flow of logic should be clear.

+STOP HERE, give outline to Aaron for quick feedback to make sure that logic flows and that figures are reasonable.
+Repeat until polished and move forward with Aaron's approval

 3. Write the Methods section.
 Everything needed to reproduce the calculation/experiment must be reported.
 Be organized and document your methods as you do the research.
 4. Write the Results section.
 5. Write the Introduction.